Rumble strip installation - New safety measures for six NSW Highways

 Transport for NSW is installing rumble strips (also known as Audio Tactile Line Marking or ATLM) across appropriate sections of more than 500 kilometres of the Kamilaroi Highway between Bourke and Wee Waa and more than 500 kilometres of the Gwydir Highway between Grafton and Moree.
 Work on these two highways started in May 2022.

 The second section of the Kamilaroi Highway will be carried out in August 2022 between Wee Waa and Willow Tree.
-These two highways are the first out of six regional highways in the North and West regions of NSW that will be undertaking the rumble strip installation project under the Saving Lives Accelerated Program (SLAP).
+These two highways are the first regional highways in the North and West regions of NSW that will be undertaking the rumble strip installation project under the Saving Lives Accelerated Program (SLAP).

 Work will be carried out between 7am and 6pm seven days a week.
 Night work may be required between 7pm and 6am seven days a week at some locations.
 We expect to complete these two highways by December 2022, weather permitting.